adamjkeller/finch-cdk-demo/README.md

 ## Walkthrough

 The AWS CDK can bundle assets, and a common way to bundle artifacts is to use container images.
-While some folks use Docker to build their images, other folks may prefer to use other clients to build their container images.
+While some folks use Docker to build their images, others may prefer to use open source alternatives to build their container images.
-Let's walk through how folks can do this using the AWS CDK.
+Let's walk through how Finch can be used to bundle and push container images using the AWS CDK.

 1. The first step is to set the CDK_DOCKER environment variable.
    This will tell the cdk which client to use for building the container image.